Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 What's Not Covered

-• Pre-existing conditions
+• Pre-existing conditions (see acute onset exception below)

-• Preventive care, checkups, vaccinations
+• Preventive care, checkups and vaccinations

-• Pregnancy, childbirth, and maternity care
+• Pregnancy, childbirth and maternity care

 • Mental health and substance abuse treatment